 Health Conditions Related to Genetic Changes

-Researchers believe that the Gln83Ter mutation results in the production of an abnormally short, nonfunctional version of the WNT3 protein.
-Loss of the WNT3 protein disrupts normal limb formation before birth and leads to the other serious birth defects associated with tetra-amelia syndrome.More About This Health Condition
+Researchers believe that the Gln83Ter variant results in the production of an abnormally short, nonfunctional version of the WNT3 protein.
+Loss of WNT3 protein activity disrupts normal limb formation before birth and leads to the other serious birth defects associated with tetra-amelia syndrome type 1.More About This Health Condition

 Other Names for This Gene